-Wiley’s newest edition of their textbook entitled Fundamentals of Materials Science and Engineering 4th Edition co-authored by William D. Callister and David G. Rethwisch still continues to take an integrated approach to learning when covering the topic of science and engineering concepts.
+Wiley’s newest edition of their textbook entitled Fundamentals of The Sciences: An Integrated Approach, 8th Edition still continues to take an integrated approach to learning when covering the topic of science and engineering concepts.
 In order to make learning about this topic more manageable this latest version discusses each structure, characteristics, as well as one property at a time.
 Overall, there are a total of three materials discussed: metal, ceramic, and polymeric substances.
 Breaking the topics down in this manner is effective in introducing the key concepts necessary in an engineering position, supporting the engineer’s job in selecting substances based upon their qualities.
 Non-metal materials are able to be appropriately introduced and concentrated on.

-The textbook Fundamentals of Materials Science and Engineering 4th Edition seeks to present students terminology as well as definitions that they are familiar with so that this text can be used with both students and instructors who may be unfamiliar with prior knowledge history of various materials discussed.
+The textbook The Sciences: An Integrated Approach, 8th Edition seeks to present students terminology as well as definitions that they are familiar with so that this text can be used with both students and instructors who may be unfamiliar with prior knowledge history of various materials discussed.

-This newest fourth edition of Fundamentals of Materials Science and Engineering 4th Edition contains many new editions and added resources to help teach the material.
+This newest fourth edition of Fundamentals of The Sciences: An Integrated Approach, 8th Edition contains many new editions and added resources to help teach the material.
 For one, there have been several whole sections added to the text in order to make the textbook more comprehensive, including: “Diffusion in Semiconducting Materials”, “Flash Memory”, “Biodegradable and Bio-renewable Polymers/Plastics”, as well as a “Fundamentals of Engineering” component.

 The fourth edition also includes homework questions at the end of each chapter that continues to reinforce what each student has learned in the proceeding chapter.
 This section is also helpful in that the questions prepared are similar to those that students will see when taking the Fundamentals of Engineering test in the future.